-The CEO/ Quality Head is responsible for lodging the final application with TEQSA.
+Once approved by the Academic Board and the Board of Directors, the CEO/ General Manager, Quality is responsible for lodging the final application with TEQSA.

 PART B: COURSE REVIEW AND IMPROVEMENT

 6. Overview

 The College is committed to a culture of continuous evaluation and improvement across its courses to ensure that they remain academically rigorous and learner-centred, and that they reflect up-to-date scholarship and industry and professional requirements.
 The mechanisms by which the College fosters this culture includes: